theblackcrucibleofficial/Test/README.md

 This guide explains how to discover the hidden directory and verify credentials on the target site.

-### 1. Identify Target IDs
+### 1. Identify Target Placeholders
-Using the browser Inspector on the target site, we have identified the following input IDs:
+Using the browser Inspector on the target site (https://theblackcrucibleofficial.github.io/Test/), we identified the placeholders for the input boxes:
-- Username field: `userInput`
+- Username field placeholder: "Username"
-- Password field: `passInput`
+- Password field placeholder: "Password"

 ### 2. Discovering the Account Path
 1. Set the **Base URL** in the tool to: `https://theblackcrucibleofficial.github.io/Test/`